coskunforex/amazon-trend-web/daily_report.md

       </div>
       <div class="card">
         <h3>💸 Smarter PPC</h3>
-        <p>Allocate budget to queries that are gaining rank on keywords.</p>
+        <p>Allocate your Ads budget to queries that are gaining rank on keywords.</p>
       </div>
     </div>
   </section>